 As we add data and organize our Gazetteer to help with our family research, we will be adding to this our Genealogical Helper for Akenside.
 While we don't have information that is specific to any given person or family, we intend to expand our understanding about where and how people lived.

 Websites to Help With Your Genealogy Research ...

-When we do our genealogical research, we first visit the websites from Cyndi's List, FamilySearch and Genealogy Trails.
-These websites offer the information directly or else point to where you can find it.
+When we do our genealogical research, we start with the websites from Cyndi's List, FamilySearch and Genealogy Trails.
+These professional and volunteer websites offer the information directly or else point to where you can find it.
 Their information is open to everyone.